btn-group/pool-shares-token/README.md

 1. Remove ability to change initial minters.
 2. Remove all reference to admin.
 3. Remove ability to change initial contract status.
+4. Remove ability to deposit and redeem native tokens.

 ## References